devlucky/Kakapo/README.md

 }
 ```

-An example usage could be to retreive a specific `Article`:
+An example usage could be to retrieve a specific `Article`:

 ```Swift
 let db = KakapoDB()